What is a Macro Environment?

-Every business should closely examine the above data regularly and be fully aware of such numbers before moving into new markets in different countries.
+Every business should closely monitor data regularly and be fully aware of such numbers before moving into new markets in different countries.

 Socio-cultural factors relate to demographics in a sense but are more related to populations and how they behave based on preference and values.
 Different societies and cultural groups are characterized by different needs, which are often based on different core values and preferences.

-Cultures are often shaped by a sort of group mentality, which passes along core values and general beliefs.
+Cultures often develop a group mentality, which passes along core values and general beliefs.
 It shapes how the individuals in such cultures shop and what they choose to spend their money on.
 A business needs to pay attention to socio-cultural variances, especially when moving into new markets.